kgn/Rededit/README.md

 Rededit is a Safari Extension that adds features to the reddit.com website, and an extension bar which provides reddit information about the active webpage.

+Rededit is distributed under the MIT license, see the LICENSE file for more information.

 **Features**

 * Extension bar - This is a tool bar that gives you information from reddit.com about the current website you're on.